Veil G5 Anti-Laser Stealth Coating FAQs

 However in any event, Veil G5 will not produce jam codes.

 You can read more about the specifics of these new lasers.

-Can Veil G5 really outperform laser jammers?
+Can Veil really outperform laser jammers?

-Yes, in a growing number of circumstances.
+Yes, in certain circumstances.

 Most laser jammer companies don’t want to admit it, but the fact is that police laser gun manufacturers have begun taking active laser countermeasures very seriously for the last ten years and are succeeding more and more at defeating laser jammers.